Why you should be using National Days in your Marketing Calendar…

 How your business can get involved…

 Ensure that you have enough time to create an amazing campaign and truly get the most out of celebrating it.
-Preparation is key to success so giving at least a month’s notice before the event allows for customers to buy into the campaign purpose.
+Preparation is key to success so giving at least a month’s notice before the event allows customers to buy into the campaign's purpose.

 Use Social Media

 Social media is hugely powerful with being able to reach so many people within seconds of posting.
 As well as this, clever campaigns tend to be appreciated on social media, and could potentially end up going viral.